History of RI District 3060

 Number change from 306 to 3060.

-Rotaract clubs bring together people ages 18-30 to exchange ideas with leaders in the community, develop leadership and professional skills, and have fun through service.
+Rotaract clubs bring together people ages 18 and older to exchange ideas with leaders in the community, develop leadership and professional skills, and have fun through service.

 In communities worldwide, Rotary and Rotaract members work side by side to take action through service.
 From big cities to rural villages, Rotaract is changing communities like yours.